Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  * Week 2 : 20 hours research and 20 hours testing templates in CloudFormation
  * Week 3 : 10 hours testing final template in Cloudformation and 25 hours GitHub documentation

+26th of July:
+- The project details were made clear and our team started with doing research.
+Our first week mostly consisted of research and experimenting.

+2nd of August:
+- We made a draft of the services we wanted to use for the infrastructure and put them in a template.

+3rd of August:
+- We experimented more with the services and researched the synergy between them.

+4th of August:
+- We tried deploying some of the services in AWS to see if we would run into errors.

+6th of August:
+- We made a definitive version of the template we created earlier in the week, and put the AWS services in we thought would perform best with each other.